lzell/louzell.com/markdown/notes/firefox.md

     Disable 'Suggestions from the web'
     Disable 'Suggestions from sponsors'

+## How to turn off chatgpt on select text
+about:config
+Set browser.ml.chat.shorcuts false

 ### How to make a new tab blank
 Settings > Home > Firefox Home Content > Uncheck all except 'Recent activity > Bookmarks'